Benefits of Different Pinch Valve Types - AUTOMATIC VALVE

 What are the types of pinch valves?

 There are two primary types of pinch valves used in the medical and scientific industries: external and internal.
-Each has benefits and drawbacks, depending upon its end-use.
+Each has benefits and drawbacks, depending on its end-use.

 How does a pinch valve work?

-The core functionality of a pinch valve is a flexible flow path element that is compressed by an external plunger or pinch block.
-Most pinch valves employed in these industries are actuated using a solenoid, although some manual hand-actuated pinch valves exist, and they operate like a clamp.
+The core functionality of a pinch valve is a flexible flow path element compressed by an external plunger or pinch block.
+Most pinch valves in these industries are actuated using a solenoid, although some manual hand-actuated pinch valves exist and operate like a clamp.

 What is the difference between internal and external pinch valves?